JeffJerseyCow/fuzzle/README.md

 Once complete it will be much easier to attack embedded systems using binary instrumented fuzzing, taint analysis and concolic execution.

 ## Tools
-The frame work and tools are split like so.
+The framework and tools are split like so.
 - fuzzle is the over arching framework
 - duzzle remotely dumps a process via GDB's MI --- machine interface.
 - buzzle converts the process dump to a fully working binary, execution will resume where ever the state was saved.